 Tightens skin with astringent moisturizers.

 As we grow older, our skin can gradually become more loose and flaccid, losing hydration and suppleness.
-But when skin begins to feel thin as paper, or like crepe, the most common cause isn’t age, says dermatologist Amy Kassouf, MD.
+When skin begins to feel thin as paper, the most common cause isn’t age, says dermatologist Amy Kassouf, MD.

-Unlike wrinkles around the eyes and mouth (that result from repeated muscle movements), crepey skin typically can be traced to sun damage.
-Over time, exposure to the sun breaks down elastin, the fibers in your skin that allow it to stretch and return to its normal position.
+Crepey skin typically can be traced to sun damage.
+This is unlike wrinkles around the eyes and mouth that result from repeated muscle movements.
+Exposure to the sun breaks down elastin.
+Elastin the fibers in your skin that allow it to stretch and return to its normal position.

-Try some form of daily “face yoga” with a good, nourishing moisturizer after your non-stripping cleanser (we have plenty of both, see the Product Recommendations tab above!) that will release the deep wrinkles and repeated tension of the facial muscles, also draining excess lymphatic fluids that retain and exaggerate wrinkles.
+Try some form of daily “face yoga” to release deep wrinkles from repeated facial muscle tensions.
+This also helps drain excess lymphatic fluids that keep and exaggerate wrinkles.
+Use a good, nourishing moisturizer after your non-stripping cleanser (we have plenty of both, see the Product Recommendations tab above!).

-See our SUN/UV LIGHT EXPOSURE tab above for more information and product recommendations!
+See our SUN or UV LIGHT EXPOSURE tab above for more information and product recommendations!